 Term Meaning Components Equipment intended to be used in a PV Rapid Shutdown System to initiate, disconnect, isolate or attenuate the controlled conductors of a PV system.
 (UL 1741, Section 2.49D).
 UL 1741 refers to components as PV Rapid Shutdown Equipment (PVRSE).
 Communication Protocol Formal descriptions of digital message formats and rules.
 Initiation Device A manual or automatic switching device, input port or signal that will result in the activation of the Rapid Shutdown System function(s).
 An initiation device is intended to meet the function of the initiation methods mentioned in Section 690.12 of the National Electrical Code (UL 1741, Section 2.49B).
 The Initiation Device is the same as the Initiator.
 PV Power Source A dc array or aggregate of arrays that generates dc power. (see NEC, Section 690.2) Receiver The equipment that is responsible for accepting the communication signal sent by a Transmitter and is capable of initiating a state change of PV power source components based on the signal received. (see Section 3.1 of this document) System System made up of components intended to disconnect, isolate or attenuate the controlled conductors of a PV system. (see UL 1741, Section 2.49E) Rapid Shutdown System Collection of Components and Communication Protocols that are used to fulfill rapid shutdown requirements as defined by NEC 2014 or NEC 2017.
 Components of a rapid shutdown communication system are Initiator(s), Transmitter(s), and Receiver(s).
+PV Rapid Shutdown Equipment (PVRSE) Equipment intended to be used in a PVRSS to initiate, disconnect, isolate or attenuate the controlled conductors of a PV system.
+PV Rapid Shutdown System (PVRSS) System consisting of PVRSE intended to initiate, in addition to disconnect, isolate or attenuate the controlled conductors of a PV system.
+Rapid Shutdown Device (RSD) PVRSE intended to be used in a PVRSS to disconnect, isolate or attenuate the controlled conductors of a PV system.
 Transmitter The equipment that is responsible for sending a communication signal that reflects the current state of the Initiation Device. (see Section 3.1 of this document)